FernandaLFerrari/physalia-workshop/_pages/labs/lab_7_1_R_intro.md

 library(ggplot2)
 ```

-Alternative: In Rstudio, go to the "Packages" tab and click the "Istall" button.
+Alternative: In Rstudio, go to the "Tools" tab and click the "Install packages" button.
 Search in the pop-up window and click "Install".